ShaneV2001/Apple-Proto/README.md

 Welcome to the README file for Apple Proto 1.
 This README provides an overview of the HTML and JavaScript files and their functionality.

 ## Overview
-Apple Proto 1 was my first HTML / CSS project used to display an image of an apple and allows users to increase or decrease a counter by clicking corresponding button.
+Apple Proto 1 was my first HTML / CSS and JavaScript project used to display an image of an apple and allows users to increase or decrease a counter by clicking corresponding button.
 The image also serves as a Update function that resets the counter to [0].

 ## File Structure